AdobeDocs/primetime.pt-BR/help/programming/tvsdk-2.7-for-android/ad-insertion/playback-customize/t-psdk-android-2.7-playback-save-position.md

        }
    ```

-1. Restaure a sessão do usuário quando a atividade do player for retomada.
+1. Restaure a sessão do usuário quando a atividade do reprodutor for retomada.

    ```java
    @Override